sebmandal/sebmandal/README.md

 ### Stack

 Node, Express, Next.js, Tailwind, Shadcn and Prisma.
 Used to do Python and Java.
-Agnostic to language tho
+Agnostic to language

 Diehard fan of Figma, but I will use the best technology depending on the situation